Ann Arbor Jaycees Fourth of July Parade Tips

 Fourth of July Parade Route

 Before the parade is the Firecracker 5K (starts at 8:15a) which means additional road closures.
-Fortunately, most of the race is along the parade route and staging area resulting in minimal additional closures.
+Fortunately, most of the race is along the parade route, on William, or in the staging area resulting in minimal additional closures.
 Mainly the additional closure is on South University (which has it’s own construction) and the Diag across campus.
 For spectators, the race should not affect your ability to get to the parade.
 Participants arriving early may need to plan extra care.

 Getting to the Parade

 Your options to get to the parade are driving, bicycling, and walking.
 TheRide bus service does not operate on Fourth of July.

 University of Michigan does not enforce parking regulations on Independence Day.
 So, University lots are a great place to park.
 Since we arrive from the south, we typically park in the university garage on Thompson St. Note that city & university lots on the inside of the race/parade route (i.e. the Maynard or library lot garages and the UM visitor lot at Thompson & William) will not be available during the race/parade.
 Parking suggestions:

 - Thompson – Thompson between Jefferson & Madison